What is the Business Tax Registration (BTR) fee, and how is it being used?

 Completing a New Application

-Persons applying for the first time or adding a new tax type to their existing account should use our online Business Tax Registration application.
+Persons applying for the first time or adding a new tax type to their existing account should use our online BTR application.
 The $20 BTR fee will not be charged if you are adding an account to an existing active registration covered by BTR provisions that are currently active or was active on December 31, 1995.

-Persons using our online Business Tax Registration application will not be charged an expedited service fee.
-In most cases, persons using our online application will receive an email containing their account number(s) at the time they register.
+Submit using our online BTR application.
+In most cases, persons using our online application will receive an email containing their account number(s)

-Persons may also expedite the processing of applications that are faxed to the Department of Revenue at (608) 327-0232.
-The permit or certificate will be issued the next business day after the department receives the application by fax, and the department will either call or fax the permit or certificate number if:
+Persons may also fax their applications to the Department of Revenue at (608) 327-0232.
+The permit or certificate will be issued typically in one business day after the department receives the application by fax, and the department will either call, email, or fax the permit or certificate number if requested.

-The $20 BTR fee and a $10 expedited fee will be billed by the department.
+The $20 BTR will be billed by the department.

 Other Permit Information